kittykatattack/ga/README.md

 Yes, it can be done!

 Take a look at the feature list and the `examples` folder to get started.
 Keep scrolling and you'll find a complete beginner's turtorial ahead.
+If you've never made a game before, the tutorials are the best place to start.

 Features
 --------